 In 2014 West Vault acquired a 75% interest in the Hasbrouck Gold Project located on Highway 95 between Reno and Las Vegas, Nevada.
-The remaining 25% interest is held by Clover Nevada LLC, a wholly-owned subsidiary of Waterton Precious Metals Fund II.
-Waterton are a participating partner in advancing the project.
+The remaining 25% interest was held by Clover Nevada LLC, a wholly-owned subsidiary of Waterton Precious Metals Fund II.
+Waterton have been until recently a participating partner in advancing the project.

 The Hasbrouck and Three Hills deposits are all-oxide, low-sulfidation, epithermal vein systems that are suitable for open pit heap leach mining.
 Mineralization is at-surface and near-surface which positively impacts the economics of the deposits.
 Both deposits have been extensively drilled by previous operators, including Allied Nevada, with over 600 bore holes in the two deposits.

 Key advantages of the Hasbrouck Gold Project include:

 - 784,000 gold ounces Indicated

 - Low stripping ratio of 1:1; minimal pre-strip

 - All-oxide, above the water table, suitable for open-pit heap leach mining

 - 81.5% Au recovery at Three Hills, run-of-mine

 - 74% Au recovery at Hasbrouck with three-stage crushing